stetime/stavros/README.md

 # stavros
-A Discord bot for RSS/Atom feed announcements.
+A Discord bot with RSS/Atom feed announcements.
 Featuring some other fun stuff.
 Built with NodeJS & MongoDB.

 ## Setup
 deployCommands.js registers all of the bot's commands with discord.